brootaylor/brootaylor-v2/src/_content/pages/me.md

 ## What I'm reading

 I'm a sucker for fantasy.
 The feeling of been transported to another world is intoxicating.
-Currently I'm making my way through the "[The Echoes Saga](https://www.philipcquaintrell.com/books)" by Philip C. Quaintrell.
-What a treat it's been.
+Currently I'm making my way through "[Dune](https://www.goodreads.com/book/show/44767458-dune)" by Frank Herbert.

 Jeremy Wagner's "[Responsible JavaScript](https://abookapart.com/products/responsible-javascript)" is also on the go and I think it's a much needed read at this time in the web building industry.